CuteNikki/NisoPlugin/README.md

 - **niso.fly.use**: Allows players to use the fly command.
 - **niso.fly.others**: Allows the player to toggle flight on a target player.
-- **niso.fly.bypass**: Allows the target player to bypass the flight toggle.
+- **niso.fly.bypass**: Other players cannot toggle flight for the player.

 #### Vanish

 - **niso.vanish.use**: Allows players to use the vanish command.
 - **niso.vanish.others**: Allows the player to toggle vanish on a target player.
-- **niso.vanish.bypass**: Allows the target player to bypass the vanish toggle.
+- **niso.vanish.bypass**: Other players cannot toggle vanish for the player.
 - **niso.vanish.see**: Allows the player to see vanished players.

 #### Repair